The Malazan Books Ranked |Steven Erikson Best Books|

 About the Author:

 Steven Erikson is the pseudo name of Steve Rune Lundin, a novelist and author based in Canada.
 His most famous novel is the series, The Malazan Book of the Fallen.
+He has sold more than few million copies of the book.

 The Malazan Book Series Ranked